R-kill-9/HTB-Notes/AWS.md

 - Get more information about a specific policy (IAM)
 - List all IAM roles (IAM)
 - Get information about a specific role (IAM)
-- Get information about a specific role (IAM)

 # prowler <a name="p"></a>

 **Prowler** is an Open Source security tool to perform AWS, GCP and Azure security best practices assessments, audits, incident response, continuous monitoring, hardening and forensics readiness.